 High levels of uric acid in the bloodstream are making some people more inviting to bloodsuckers.
 Uric acid is being produced by our natural ageing process. (don’t panic, it is normal).
 Our bodies filtrate uric acid through the kidneys and throw it away with urine.
 Some people can’t process the amounts their bodies produce, therefore having a higher percentage of uric acid in their blood.
 This makes their skin emit odours that tend to welcome midges, mosquitoes, sandflies and other blood-sucking, flying insects from the family.

-Higher concentration of uric acid in your blood could also spell trouble.
+A higher concentration of uric acid in your blood could also spell trouble.
 This acid is building up in joints and starts inflicting major pain to affected individuals.
 It also causes the forming of kidney stones.

 However, if you are occasionally bitten by insects, it does not mean that you have a high level of uric acid!
 There are around 350 different odours radiating through our skin that insects can sense, and science has yet to investigate all of them.
 Heck, they are not even certain about the number!